Under the Constitution

-3. The Central Control Commission shall have the right to directly correspond with the examine unit/units or persons concerned in order to ascertain facts and to arrive at conclusion.
+3. The Central Control Commission shall have the right to directly correspond with and examine the unit/units or persons concerned in order to ascertain facts and to arrive at conclusion.

 4. The Central Control Commission will ordinarily meet once in three months.
 The Chairperson shall call a meeting of the Central Control Commission after giving 14 days prior notice.

-5. Majority of the members constitute quorum of the meeting.
-The Central Control Commission can take a decision only if all the members agree or majority of the members of the Central Control Commission agree.
-A decision taken may be informed to the absent member or members.
+5. Majority of the members will constitute the quorum of the meeting.
+The Central Control Commission can take a decision only if all the members agree or a majority of the members of the Central Control Commission agree.
+Decisions taken may be informed to the absent member or members.